 With the increasing adoption of automation and Artificial Intelligence, the need for more cybersecurity professionals is increasingly important.
 Increasing awareness and interest in cybersecurity careers requires providing all students meaningful exposure to cybersecurity concepts and careers during middle school.
 Teachers need interactive, turnkey curriculum that doesn’t require a computer lab but does include assessments with answer keys.

-Our Cybersecurity for Middle School Teachers and Students (CyberMiSTS) project will host summer workshops that provide middle school Career and Technical Education teachers the knowledge, skills, and tools they need to actively engage students and expose them to cybersecurity concepts and careers.
+Our Cybersecurity for Middle School Teachers and Students (CyberMiSTS) project will host summer workshops that provide middle school educators the knowledge, skills, and tools they need to actively engage students and expose them to cybersecurity concepts and careers.